 For an afternoon pick-me-up, look no further than The Taste of Tea, a one-of-a-kind spot that combines art and science to concoct tea infusions and specialty drinks.
 Sip on the coconut macaroon latte, the Moonstone Marteani—crafted with Moonlight white tea, fresh mint, and Sonoma lavender syrup and served in a vanilla sugar–rimmed martini glass—or the ginger-infused Focus Matcha with cold-dripped green tea.
 And if you’re interested in exploring the healing properties of tea, you can enhance your experience by booking a tea facial or a foot soak in the on-site tea spa.

 Now fully refueled, you can spend the rest of the day perusing the numerous art galleries scattered throughout Healdsburg.
 Did you know the city has the most art galleries per capita of any city in Northern California?
 There truly is something for every interest here.
-The Paul Mahder Gallery displays awe-inspiring contemporary artworks by regional and international artists; the Healdsburg Center for the Arts—named the best art gallery in Sonoma County earlier this year—showcases artisanal jewelry, prints, and photographs; and the Hammerfriar Gallery features abstract paintings and sculptures.
+The Paul Mahder Gallery displays awe-inspiring contemporary artworks by regional and international artists; the Healdsburg Center for the Arts—named the best art gallery in Sonoma County in 2019—showcases artisanal jewelry, prints, and photographs; and the Hammerfriar Gallery features abstract paintings and sculptures.

 Continue the artistic experience by heading over to The Gallery at Barndiva.
 Don’t let the name fool you: This rustic-chic space is anything but pretentious, beckoning with its red barn facade, twinkling string lights, and canopy of trees.
 While you may be tempted to explore the sprawling property upon arrival, first step inside the award-winning Gallery, where you'll be surrounded by an eclectic collection of antiques, contemporary art, short films, music, camaraderie, and conversation.
 It’s the perfect introduction to this multifaceted destination.

 Though The Gallery offers an ever-changing menu of seasonal bites, it’s best to mosey over to the neighboring Barndiva Restaurant for dinner.
-When it comes to haute dining in Wine Country, it’s hard to beat this American eatery serving up impeccably plated dishes showcasing bold flavors and sustainably sourced, Sonoma-centric ingredients.
+When it comes to haute dining in Wine Country, it’s hard to beat this American eatery serving up impeccably plated dishes showcasing bold flavors and sustainably sourced Sonoma-centric ingredients.
 Owned by orchard farmers who’ve lived in the region for more than three decades, Barndiva lives by the motto, “Wherever you are, eat the view”—meaning diners should be able to know and see where their food comes from.

-Bid adieu to Hotel Healdsburg, and head to The Parish Cafe for a taste of the South.
-Run by Louisiana transplant and chef Rob Lippincott, this slice of New Orleans is tucked inside a tiny Victorian house right on the outskirts of downtown Healdsburg—and the Cajun- and Creole-inspired menu is just as homey as the space.
+Bid adieu to Hotel Healdsburg and head to The Parish Cafe for a taste of the South.
+Run by Louisiana transplant and chef Rob Lippincott, this slice of New Orleans is tucked inside a tiny Victorian house right on the outskirts of downtown Healdsburg—and the Cajun and Creole inspired menu is just as homey as the space.

 Walk off your filling meal and enjoy a bit of retail therapy by perusing the shops surrounding Healdsburg Plaza.
-Pick up cool-girl wardrobe staples at Punch Clothing and Looking Glass, grab sophisticated California home decor and furniture at Lime Stone, shop for the favorite man in your life at Ereloom, grab treats for your pup at the Fideaux pet boutique, and browse for books at Levin and Company.
+Pick up cool-girl wardrobe staples at Punch Clothing and Looking Glass, grab sophisticated California home decor and furniture at Limestone, shop for the favorite man in your life at Ereloom, grab treats for your pup at the Fideaux pet boutique, and browse for books at Levin and Company.

 But before leaving town, you must stop by Noble Folk Ice Cream and Pie Bar, a tasty haven offering small-batch, locally crafted ice cream and to-die-for pies made from scratch.
 All of the inventive ice-cream flavors—such as cornflake maple, black sesame coconut, Japanese purple yam, and almond matcha—feature Sonoma County ingredients and rotate on a regular basis, ensuring a unique experience every time you visit.
 (And yes: Dairy-free and vegan ice-cream flavors are available, too!)
-Browse the whimsical handmade wares lining the shelves, and take home a tub of your favorite flavor so you can savor your weekend in Healdsburg long after your trip is over.
+Browse the whimsical handmade wares lining the shelves, and take home a tub of your favorite flavor so you can savor your weekend in Healdsburg CA long after your trip is over.